drmarcoaron/sampling-strategies./README.md

 ## YouTube Explainer

-This repository is inspired by the [YouTube video explainer](https://www.youtube.com/) (replace with actual link), which demystifies LLM decoding strategies for a broad audience.
 The code and notebooks here allow you to experiment with these sampling techniques yourself—try them out and see how simple changes in decoding can transform the personality of your language model!

 ---